GawadePravin/gawadepravin.github.io/README.md

 #### TurboMeeting (Web Conferencing Platform)
 - Led defect resolution team of 3–4 engineers, ensuring timely delivery of fixes
 - Designed and developed new features and application modules using VC++ (Win32, MFC)
+- Worked on cross-platform application using Objective-C (Cocoa, UIKit), Android
 - Troubleshot complex production issues and provided cross-team technical support
 - Performed code reviews and contributed to architecture improvements
-- Worked on cross-platform components using Objective-C (Cocoa, UIKit)

 #### Multi-Protocol IM Client
 - Researched and implemented messaging protocols for MSN and Yahoo integration